-Those early weeks with a newborn were a blur.
-I was so shattered, I experienced my first real hallucination.
+I was so shattered, that I experienced my first real hallucination.
 At 4am I stood in the kitchen watching the walls melt onto the floor.
+And the ceilings?
+Popcorn ceilings are f*cked when you are that tired.

+In my case, sleep deprivation makes me very clumsy, emotional and if I’m being honest, a bit grim.
+I can’t frame my mind positively and tend to notice the negatives.
 I have a low ability to cope during the day when I am very, very low on sleep.
 It’s scary.
-I don’t like feeling so down.
+I don’t like feeling that down in the dumps.
 The effect is immediate and profound.

-First off, let’s go to the insomnia stage of my life.
+I’ll go to the insomnia stage in my late 20s, because that is where I began playing with sleep hygiene.
 I was dealing with HUGE levels of stress.
 BIG life events.
 This was before babies, too.
-I went to counselling and learnt about sleep hygiene practices.
+I went to counseling, because I realized that I was going down a tunnel of bleak sleep deprivation and desperation very quickly.
+I was miserable after a month or two of it.
+With insomnia, the more tired you are, the less able you are to sleep, and then you develop a total psychological hangup about sleep because you are so desperate for it.
+It was with a psychologist, that I learnt about sleep hygiene practices.
 If you are wondering what they are, here is a list from the National Sleep Foundation.

-I eventually got over my insomnia.
+I eventually got over this rough patch of insomnia.
+It took about 6 months of dedicated sleep hygiene and some stress management in my daytime life.
 Life improved considerably until I entered another sleepless stage of my life, 2013.
 My first born child.
 I’m going to be very honest when I say that I feared for my own emotional and mental wellbeing on little sleep.
 I just do.not.do.well.
+And holy smokes, I did not do well the first few months.

 I thought to myself, who would be an expert at dealing with sleep deprivation?
 Answer?
 Soldiers.
 Snipers.
 Special forces.
 The brave men and women who have to complete intricate life-or-death operations and lightning-fast decisions on little to no sleep.